Particular/docs.particular.net/servicepulse/install-servicepulse-in-iis.md

 When access to http://platformupdate.particular.net/servicepulse.txt results in unsafe script warning accessed via SSL.
 You can edit `app.constants.js` so that the `service_pulse_url` uses `https://` instead of `http://`.

-This call is used to notify you of product updates.
+We use This call is used to notify you of product updates.